Invited speaker biosketch

 Chiara Petrioli

-Chiara Petrioli is Professor of Computer Science and Engineering at University of Rome La Sapienza, where she directs the SENSES lab and has had leadership positions including deputy rector for scouting, fundraising and SME Incubation.
-She is Founder and CEO, WSense Srl, a deep tech company spinoff of La Sapienza which has pioneered and is leading the Internet of Underwater Things revolution.
+Chiara Petrioli is Professor of Computer Science and Engineering at University of Rome La Sapienza, where she has directed three labs and has had leadership positions including deputy rector for scouting, fundraising and SME Incubation.
+She is a member of the European Innovation Council advisory board.
+She is Founder and CEO, WSense Srl, a deep tech company spinoff of University of Rome La Sapienza which has pioneered and is leading the Internet of Underwater Things revolution.

-Chiara is an IEEE Fellow for her contribution on wireless and underwater networking and among the most cited international researchers in the field of computer science and engineering.
-She has received several innovation awards -NT100 top social global techs changing our lives 2016; 100 women against the stereotype in STEM 2016; Inspiring Fifty Italy 2018; N2Women 2019 Stars in Computer Communications and Networking; Wired Italy fifty women who have made and are making the history of Computer Science; #EUWomen4Future,100 women who are changing the world, Repubblica D 2021, Finalist of Gamma Donna 2022 and winner of the Gamma Donna Women Startup Award 2022, Intesa San Paolo Innovation Center.
-WSense is one of top italian innovation companies (100 eccellenze italiane 2020), winner of the european commission Blue Invest Award 2022, of the EIT Digital Challenge 2022 and of the Uplink World Economic Ocean Data Challenge 2023.
+Chiara is among the most cited international researchers in the field of computer science and engineering, is an IEEE Fellow, and has received several innovation awards, including NT100 top social global techs changing our lives 2016; Inspiring Fifty Italy 2018; N2Women 2019 Stars in Computer Communications and Networking; Wired Italy fifty women who have made and are making the history of Computer Science; #EUWomen4Future, 100 women who are changing the world, Repubblica D 2021, Gamma Donna Women Startup Award 2022, Intesa San Paolo Innovation Center.
+WSense is winner of the european commission Blue Invest Award 2022, of the EIT Digital Challenge 2022, of the Uplink World Economic Ocean Data Challenge 2023 and is an EIB Blue Champion 2024.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit.